agrimsted/ORIE_4741/MidtermReport.md

 ### Exploratory Analysis & Visualisations

 This histogram shows the distribution of trip duration in seconds, our response.
 Most of the trip durations are under 2000 seconds.

-We created a box plot for each group of month in the year.
-We see that the shape is like a bell curve that peaks at the month of June (or in this graph, 6).
-We also see less variability in colder months.

-This histogram shows the distribution of trip duration in seconds, our response.
-Most of the trip durations are under 2000 seconds.
 ![p2.png](Midterm_Viz/p2.png)
 We created a box plot for each group of month in the year.
 We see that the shape is like a bell curve that peaks at the month of June (or in this graph, 6).
 We also see less variability in colder months.
 ![p4.png](Midterm_Viz/p4.png)